bashirk/groups-bot/README.md

-# DMS Software Bot.
-A simple conversation bot for Facebook
+# Groups Bot.
+A community locator bot for online groups

-This project is an example server for Messenger Platform built in Node.js.
-It was forked from the Facebook example.
+This project is a community locator bot built for the Facebook hackathon.
+This bot was built in order to help people keep up with friends online (and maintain) during this period of staying home, while also helping users discover new communities related to their interests.

-With this app, you can build a structued conversation to communicate with your clients.
+With this bot, you can easily keep up and connect with various online communities.

-You can also see examples of the different types of Structured Messages like buttons, carousel, quick reply, etc.

 It contains the following functionality: